mweel1/usa_high_level/sphere-events/index.md

 Apple or Google cannot show these apps unless they are triggered by the provisioning process during os setup where a secure web socket receives all events from the sphere system, where they opt in on os startup.

-A history of applications will be available where they can be used out of context.
+A history of applications by will be available where they can be used out of context.

+For spheres where tight accuracy is needed an SSID registry will be created where applications and links can be associated to a network where they are triggeres on connection.